 The #AllLivesMatter Movement is a clever, racist, and conservative rhetorical ploy whose goal is the undermine and co-opt the #BlackLivesMatter Movement.

 By saying All Lives Matter it redirects the conversation away from police violence against black people and other minorities, to everyone which includes such people (like myself) which experience an incredible amount of privilege (in my case, white male privilege) by not needing to worry about whether or not we will get shot or pulled over while crossing the street or driving while white.
 The All Lives Matter Movement is dismissive of the plight that black people and other minorities suffer in the horror story that is the United States and other countries around the world, that the ruling majority (white people with their privilege) do not suffer.

 I could insert a lot of stats and examples here, but I will let you search for them.
 I will give you one example.
 A white male domestic terrorist who shot up a black church received a bulletproof vest and a stop to a fast food joint to get food because he was hungry, and made it to court just fine.
-How about what happened to Sandra Brown or Eric Garner?
-One did not survive the night and was murdered while in custody, and the another was killed on the spot.
+How about what happened to Sandra Brown or Eric Garner, or how about the more recent George Floyd (May 2020)?
+One did not survive the night and was murdered while in custody, and the other 2 were killed on the spot.
 The list goes on and so do the horrific stats of innocent people’s lives destroyed by police brutality and abuse.